Hercules-Aethra/aethra/README.md

 ## About

 **Hercules** is an open source software implementation of the mainframe System/370 and ESA/390 architectures, in addition to the latest 64-bit z/Architecture.
-Hercules runs under Linux, Windows, Solaris, FreeBSD, and Mac OS X.
+Hercules runs under Linux, Windows, Solaris, FreeBSD, and Mac OS X, and should run on any operating system that provides a POSIX interface.

-Hercules is [OSI Certified Open Source Software](http://www.opensource.org/) licensed under the terms of the [Q Public Licence](http://sdl-hercules-390.github.io/html/herclic.html).
+Hercules is [OSI Certified Open Source Software](http://www.opensource.org/) licensed under the terms of the [Q Public Licence](http://hercules-aethra.github.io/html/herclic.html).

-This version of Hercules 4.x Hyperion is a version of the Hercules emulator, maintained by Jay Maynard, containing fixes made by David "Fish" Trout and others for bugs that may still exist in the original hercules-390 version of Hercules 4.0 Hyperion, as well as enhancements and improvements to the overall functionality above and beyond what is provided by the hercules-390 version of Hercules.
+Hercules 4.x Aethra is a version of the Hercules emulator, maintained by Jay Maynard, containing fixes made by David "Fish" Trout and others for bugs that may still exist in the original hercules-390 version of Hercules 4.0 Hyperion, as well as enhancements and improvements to the overall functionality above and beyond what is provided by the hercules-390 version of Hercules.

 Hercules was created by Roger Bowler.